England v Scotland, Six Nations Championship, March 21

 March 18, 2009

-Mike Blair has been passed fit to face England © Getty Images
+Joe Worsley, a try-scorer against France, has been passed fit to face Scotland © Getty Images

 Scotland skipper Mike Blair has recovered from a back injury and has been named in the side to face England at Twickenham on Saturday.
 Edinburgh scrum-half Blair picked up the injury during last weekend's loss to Ireland but has recovered in time to help his side defend the Calcutta Cup.